henridwyer/docker-letsencrypt-cron/README.md

 ```

 # Changelog

+### 1.2
+- Officially putting this repository into maintenance-only mode.

 ### 1.1
 - Upgraded to Python 3 installed within the environment, various quality of life improvements around initial setup and renewal.